deanturpin/hosts2dot/readme.md

 dot renderer is then run by ```make``` to create the SVG.

 You can run it on the command line by passing a list of hosts.
-But I just run it as a Jenkins nightly.
+But I just run it as a Jenkins nightly, the full list of hosts is stored in ```hosts.txt``` which is expanded by make.

 ```bash
 ./twitcher.sh github.com silobrighton.com